Java-djr1-IntroI/Assign02TMortgage/README.md

 Incorrect Input - Terminating Program
 </pre>

-**Note2:** Do not use any C++ constructs not introduced in the class thus far.**\
+**Note2:** Do not use any Java constructs not introduced in the class thus far.**\
 **

-You will need to use the pow function.
-In order to use the pow function, you will need to include the library cmath by using the preprocessor directive #include \<cmath>.
-The pow function accepts two doubles and returns a double.
+You will need to use the method pow from java.lang.Math.
+In order to use the method pow, you will need to import the library using <b>import java.lang.Math</b>. pow accepts two doubles and returns a double.
 As an example,

-cout \<\< pow (2.0, 3.0); // outputs 8.0 because 2.0<sup>3.0</sup> equals 8.0
+System.out.println (Math.pow (2.0, 3.0)); // outputs 8.0 because 2.0<sup>3.0</sup> equals 8.0

 **To complete this assignment you must submit the following:**